buglabs/bugswarm-js/nodejs/README.md

 Take a look at the [documentation]() for details about the library API and, for more comprehensive examples, at the [examples]() directory.

-### Clone it, improve it and send us pull requests.
+### Fork it, improve it and send us pull requests.
 ```shell
 git clone git@github.com:buglabs/bugswarm-api.git && cd bugswarm-api/nodejs
 ```